One of my favorite binge foods was Pepperidge Farm coconut cake. I could eat the whole cake by myself – and often did.

-Therefore I must already have the seed of self control within me according to God’s word.
-So asking myself “Why don’t I have any self control?” was the wrong question.
+Therefore I must already have the seed of self-control within me according to God’s self-control.
+Asking myself “Why don’t I have any self-control?” was the wrong question.

 Now you might say, “Kim if you had self control, you wouldn’t eat a whole cake now would you?”

 I’d tell myself that I just lacked willpower.
 So I kept on buying the cake, hoping that more willpower would show up.

 It never did.

 But once I accepted that my eating was out of control and that I had the seed of self control, that led me to the right question:

 Pride did not want to admit that.
 I gloried in the image of myself as a strong woman.
-I did not want to give up that gold image!
+I did not want to give up that golden image!

 Pride said, “I should be able to handle this myself and eat all the cake I want!”

 James 4:6 says, “But He gives more grace.
 Therefore He says: “God resists the proud, But gives grace to the humble.”

 So I humbled myself and allowed God to teach me what to do.
 He illuminated the phrase: “Make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.”

 As long as I kept buying Pepperidge Farm coconut cake, I would dislocate that which is lame.
 Because I made a crooked path for myself, I would keep falling down!

 God told me to stop buying the cake.
 But not just that.
 I realized the cake was meeting an emotional need in my life.
 Taking the cake away would leave that need unmet, which scared me.

 God revealed to me that I was using sweets to comfort loneliness at the time.
 He showed me how to deal with that through His presence and to introduce healing foods into my life.
-In the fullness of time, I was healed.

 Actually, the fruit of self-control will grow as you follow the Holy Spirit’s leading.
 Ask for His wisdom to show you what is lame in your life.
 And then, ask Him what you can do to create a straight path for your feet.